haimbilia/BuyHub/readme.txt

     => 064558 - Suggestion: A icon or button should be present to go to the commission settings page from the commission setup page.
     => 064582 - The tax structure name appears on the checkout page at the buyer's end in case of a single tax structure.
     => 064583 - The admin is able to add a tax rate of more than 100%.
+    => 064585 - success message URL is appearing even without making a purchase

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last